Have questions? We make it easy to get in touch:

 Environmental science and sustainability are natural partners.
 Scientists gather and analyze the data to assess how our natural systems are functioning, and sustainability specialists coordinate that information to generate sustainable, innovative, and equitable answers to today’s environmental, economic, and social justice challenges.

-— LINDA MK JOHNSON, Ph.D., assistant professor of sustainability and the environment
+— LINDA MK JOHNSON, Ph.D., associate professor and chair of environmental science department

 Eden Hall Campus

-Located 20 miles north of Pittsburgh and home to the Falk School of Sustainability & Environment, Chatham’s 388-acre Eden Hall Campus is a living and learning laboratory.
-Faculty and students collaborate on projects involving food and sustainable agriculture, water, energy and climate, and community health.
+Located 20 miles north of Pittsburgh, Chatham’s 388-acre Eden Hall Campus is a residential campus and living and learning laboratory, offering research and on-campus employment opportunities involving food and sustainable agriculture, water, energy and climate, and community health.

 Explore the Environmental Science Degree: